Nobuyasu Ikeda

 Nobuyasu Ikeda (池田 伸康, Ikeda Nobuyasu) is a former Japanese football player.
+He is currently the assistant manager of J1 League club, Urawa Red Diamonds.

 Playing career

 Ikeda was born in Saitama on 18 May 1970.
-After graduating from Waseda University, he joined his local club, the Urawa Reds, in 1993.
+After graduating from Waseda University, he joined his local club,Urawa Red Diamonds, in 1993.
 He played often as an offensive midfielder.
 However, he did not play as much in 1997.
 In 2000, he moved to the newly promoted J1 League club, Kawasaki Frontale.
 However, he still did not play very often and he moved to the J2 League club Mito HollyHock in 2001.
 He retired at the end of the 2002 season.

 Personal life

 Ikeda married wrestler Miyuu Yamamoto in 1995.
 They divorced in 1999.